How to Transform Your Gutter Into a Powerful Stealth Antenna

 • Continuous aluminum gutter system (already installed on your house)

-• RG6 coaxial cable (the same type used for cable television)
+• RG6 coaxial cable (standard cable TV coax)

-• Ground rod (8-foot copper or galvanized steel)
+• Ground rod (8-foot copper or galvanized steel is ideal)

 • Basic hand tools (screwdriver, pliers, hammer)